 - Your relationship with others in the home

 You might have a schedule to follow, with every minute allotted for, when you arrive.
 As you succeed in recovery, those rules might grow less and less stringent, but there is little room for argument or negotiation here.
 When there are rules, you are expected to follow them.
 You might be expelled if you do not comply.

 You could easily follow the rules while thinking about how dumb, restrictive, or silly those rules are, or you could think of the rules as a template you can follow for the rest of your sober life.

 For example, in a study of the effectiveness of sober homes, published in the Journal of Psychoactive Drugs, researchers measured all sorts of different things, including employment status and arrests.
 They found that arrest rates were 42 percent at enrollment and then dropped to 22 percent at the six-month mark.
 These are big improvements, and they show how a life of structure can help people in recovery.

 As you live with those rules, think about how you might apply them in your life after you leave the home.

 Step 9: Be a good neighbor.

 You might worry about how the people who live next to your sober living home will think about you and the people you live with.
-According to a study in the journal Sociology of Health and Illness, it is not common for people to feel blatant stigma from neighbors and community members.
+It is not common for people to feel blatant stigma from neighbors and community members.